-- (1) the type of vehicle is not required by other governmental agencies; or - (2) the vehicle is a replacement of a fleet vehicle which is no longer in service and the governmental agency cannot function without a replacement until the next fleet purchase, provided, that the replacement vehicle meets the same specifications as the fleet vehicle being replaced. - (b) Public transportation buses, vans and non-rail vehicles, which are purchased or leased with government funds for fixed route or demand response systems, must be made readily accessible to and usable by individuals with disabilities and comply with the acquisition and service requirements of 49 C.F.R.
-Part 37 (Subpart D, F and G) and Part 38 (Subpart B of the Americans with Disabilities Act ('ADA') Accessibility Specifications for Transportation Vehicles). - (c) The Chief Procurement Officer shall include preventative maintenance services for a period of no less than 3 years when procuring the vehicle fleet.
-He shall also determine, by requesting for proposals, whether it would be less costly to contract for fleet maintenance with private businesses; and if less costly, using either separate contracts for purchase and maintenance or a combined contract for purchase and maintenance from one source, he shall so contract for the maintenance of the fleet for a minimum of 3 years from the date of purchase of the vehicle.
-In any maintenance contract, there shall be inserted provisions requiring that the maintenance be performed within a certain period of time or liquidated damages assessed against the contractor. - (d) At the end of the useful life of the vehicle fleet, the Chief Procurement Officer shall dispose of such vehicles as he determines to be of no further use to the government by public auction to the highest bidder.
+- (a) The General Services Agency shall purchase or lease all motor vehicles required for all government agencies as a fleet at least once every three (3) years.
+No governmental agency may purchase a motor vehicle not a part of the fleet without the written authorization of the Chief Procurement Officer.
+This Section shall not be interpreted to permit the lease of non-standardized fleet vehicles.
+The Chief Procurement Officer shall authorize nonfleet purchase or lease only if: - (1) the type of vehicle is not required by other governmental agencies; or - (2) the vehicle is in replacement of a fleet vehicle which is no longer in service and the governmental agency cannot function without a replacement until the next fleet purchase. - (b) Public transportation buses, vans and non-rail vehicles, which are purchased or leased with government funds for fixed route or demand response systems, must be made readily accessible to and usable by individuals with disabilities and comply with the acquisition and service requirements of 49 C.F.R.
+Part 37 (Subpart D, F and G) and Part 38 (Subpart B of the Americans with Disabilities Act ('ADA') Accessibility Specifications for Transportation Vehicles). - (c) The Chief Procurement Officer shall determine, when procuring the vehicle fleet, whether a contract for maintenance should be included in the contract for purchase.
+He shall also determine, by requesting for proposals, whether it would be less costly to contract for fleet maintenance with private businesses and if less costly, using either separate contracts for purchase and maintenance or a combined contract for purchase and maintenance from one source, he shall so contract for the maintenance of the fleet.
+In any maintenance contract, there shall be inserted provisions requiring that the maintain maintenance be performed within a certain period of time or liquidated damages assessed against the contractor. - (d) At the end of the useful life of the vehicle fleet, the Chief Procurement Officer shall dispose of such vehicles as he determines to be of no further use to the government by public auction to the highest bidder.
 The funds so realized shall be deposited in the General Fund.